 Genotype refers to a specific genetic composition and sequence; it determines which proteins are coded for production.

 Phenotype refers to the entire physical, biochemical, and physiologic makeup of a person—ie, how the cell (and thus the body) functions.
-Phenotype is determined by the types and amounts of proteins actually synthesized, ie, how the genes are actually expressed.
+Phenotype is determined by a complex interaction of multiple factors including genotype, environmental factors, and the types and amounts of proteins actually synthesized, ie, how the genes are actually expressed.
 Specific genotypes may or may not correlate well with phenotype.

 Factors that affect gene expression without changing the genome sequence are epigenetic factors.

 Knowledge of the many biochemical mechanisms that mediate gene expression is growing rapidly.
 One mechanism is variability in intron splicing (also called alternative splicing).
-Because introns are spliced out, the exons may also be spliced out, and then the exons can be assembled in many combinations, resulting in many different mRNAs capable of coding for similar but different proteins.
+During splicing, introns are spliced out and the remaining exons may be assembled in many combinations, resulting in many different mRNAs capable of coding for similar but different proteins.
 The number of proteins that can be synthesized by humans is > 100,000 even though the human genome has only about 20,000+ genes.

 A trait may be as simple as eye color or as complex as susceptibility to diabetes.
 Expression of a trait may involve one gene or many genes.
-Some single-gene defects cause abnormalities in multiple tissues, an effect called pleiotropy.
-For example, osteogenesis imperfecta (a connective tissue disorder that often results from abnormalities in a single collagen gene) may cause fragile bones, deafness, blue-colored sclerae, dysplastic teeth, hypermobile joints, and heart valve abnormalities.
+Some single-gene defects Single-Gene Defects Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more cause abnormalities in multiple tissues, an effect called pleiotropy.
+For example, osteogenesis imperfecta Osteogenesis Imperfecta Osteogenesis imperfecta is a hereditary collagen disorder causing diffuse abnormal fragility of bone and is sometimes accompanied by sensorineural hearing loss, blue sclerae, dentinogenesis... read more (a connective tissue disorder that often results from abnormalities in a single collagen gene) may cause fragile bones, deafness, blue-colored sclerae, dysplastic teeth, hypermobile joints, and heart valve abnormalities.